-They also show the latest hair and makeup styles then, too.
+Well they also show the latest hair and makeup styles then, too.

-I mention this, because updated hair and grooming seems to elude many women “of a certain age.”
+I mention this because updated hair and grooming seems to elude many women “of a certain age.”

 They’ll sport the latest fashion trends from the neck down, yet stick with the same hair and makeup styles they’ve worn since high school.